Bell test: Memory loophole

 In most experiments, measurements are repeatedly made at the same two locations.
 A local hidden variable theory could exploit the memory of past measurement settings and outcomes in order to increase the violation of a Bell inequality.
 Moreover, physical parameters might be varying in time.
 It has been shown that, provided each new pair of measurements is done with a new random pair of measurement settings, that neither memory nor time inhomogeneity have a serious effect on the experiment.

 Superdeterminism

 A necessary assumption to derive Bell's theorem is that the hidden variables are not correlated with the measurement settings.
 This assumption has been justified on the grounds that the experimenter has "free will" to choose the settings, and that such is necessary to do science in the first place.
 A (hypothetical) theory where the choice of measurement is determined by the system being measured is known as superdeterministic.

 Many-worlds loophole

 The many-worlds interpretation, also known as the Hugh Everett interpretation, is deterministic and has local dynamics, consisting of the unitary part of quantum mechanics without collapse.
 Bell's theorem does not apply because of an implicit assumption that measurements have a single outcome.

+Applications

+Quantum key distribution

+A Bell test can be used for the most stringent form of quantum key distribution (QKD), one where no assumption is needed about the inner workings of the devices used, called device-independent QKD.
+Such protocols were first introduced by Mayers and Yao in 1998, inspired by earlier work by Ekert, and were subsequently developed and formalized.

+Certified Randomness

+Bell tests can be used for randomness expansion: to generate a long string of random numbers from a smaller one.
+Assuming that the initial string is truly random, the violation of a Bell inequality certifies that the longer one also is.
+Certified-randomness-expansion protocols have also been demonstrated in commercial use cases.

+Quantum Computing

+Observing a violation of a Bell inequality requires specific quantum states and measurements.
+Consequently, Bell inequalities can be used to certify both measurements and states, which makes them useful in the benchmarking of quantum computers.
+An observed Bell violation can be used to lower bound the fidelity, which allows one to predict the quality of other computations.